-- At lunch, provide 3⁄4 cup daily for grades K-5 and 6-8 and 1 cup daily for grades 9-12. - Meet subgroup weekly requirements across the menu week. - The smallest creditable amount for the vegetables component is 1⁄2 cup. - Credit raw leafy greens at half the volume. - Credit beans and peas (legumes) as legumes subgroup or as meat/meat alternate, but not both for the same menu item. - Limit 100% vegetable juice to half or less of vegetables component weekly, including vegetables credited in smoothies.
+- At lunch, provide 3⁄4 cup daily for grades K-5 and 6-8 and 1 cup daily for grades 9-12. - Meet subgroup weekly requirements across the menu week. - The smallest creditable amount for the vegetables component is 1⁄2 cup. - Credit raw leafy greens at half the volume. - Credit beans, peas, and lentils toward the vegetable or meats/meat alternates component, but not both for the same menu item. - Limit 100% vegetable juice to half or less of vegetables component weekly, including vegetables credited in smoothies.